Raytr0/EventOps-AI-application/README.md

 ## Setup Instructions for TA

 ### 1. Environment Variables
-You will need an OpenAI API Key.
+You will need an Google API Key.
 In the `/backend` folder, create a `.env` file and add your key:
 ```
 GOOGLE_API_KEY=sk-your-api-key-here
 PORT=3001